For students

 Sing it, then play it

 Sing a section before you play it.
-This reveals where you do not yet know what something sounds like before your hands have to deal with it.
+This helps you understand where you do not yet know what something sounds like — rhythmically or with the pitches — before your hands have to deal with it.

 #50